Creating a Suspended Ceiling

 Once all of the components of the suspended ceiling are in place, you can create a Materials List that calculates the ceiling tiles, hangers, and the linear feet of wall brackets and T-Channels.

-- Select File> Close to return to floor plan view.
+- Select File> Close to close the backclipped cross section return to floor plan view.

-- Select Tools> Display Settings> Display Options from the menu, and in the Layer Display Options dialog, click the Copy Set button.
+- Select Tools> Layer Settings> Display Options from the menu, and in the Layer Display Options dialog, click the Copy Set button.

 - In the New Layer Set Name dialog, type a short, descriptive name such as "Suspended Ceiling Set" and click OK to return to the Layer Display Options dialog.